dotnet/csharplang/proposals/ref-readonly-parameters.md

 ### Betterness rules

-The following example currently results in three ambiguity errors for the three invocations.
+The following example currently results in three ambiguity errors for the three invocations of `M`.
 We could add new betterness rules to resolve the ambiguities.
 One way would be to make the example print `221` (where `ref readonly` parameter is matched with `in` argument since it would be a warning to call it with no modifier whereas for `in` parameter that's allowed).